From arrival to mission-ready: PERSCO’s commitment

 |0

-This work, From arrival to mission-ready: PERSCO’s commitment [Image 4 of 4], by A1C Sarah Ortega Corona, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, From arrival to mission-ready: PERSCO’s commitment, by A1C Sarah Ortega Corona, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.